wzk1015/video-bgm-generation/README.md

 * `dataset/`: processed dataset for training, in the format of npz

-* `logs/`: logs that automatically generate during training, can be used to track training status
+* `logs/`: logs that automatically generate during training, can be used to track training process

 * `exp/`: checkpoints, named after val loss (e.g. loss_13_params.pt)